madd0/AzureStorageDriver/README.md

 ## Versions ##

+### v2.1.1 - 2020-02-04 ###

+* Workaround for problem described in [#20][10]
+  * The .NET Core 3.1 driver was getting .NET Core 3.0 references, which prevented it from compiling the generated code because the driver itself was a reference and therefore needed 3.1 references.
+  * As a workaround, the driver is no longer a required reference for the generated code, which is compatible with either .NET Core 3.0 or 3.1, so no matter what runtime LinqPad provides, the code should compile.

 ### v2.1.0 - 2020-01-05 ###

 Happy new year!
 After last month's update, I decided to work on some really